radity/azure-speech-to-text/README.md

 # Speech-to-text WPF sample for .NET Framework on Windows

 This sample demonstrates how to recognize speech with C# in a WPF application under the .NET Framework on Windows.
-It demonstrates recognition in the language of your choice, from file or microphone.
+It demonstrates recognition in the language of your choice, from microphone.
-It can show side-by-side results of speech recognition using the base model and a custom model that you created using [CRIS](https://cris.ai).

 The sample runs on .NET Framework 4.6.1 (or above) on Windows.